pygame-community/pygame-ce/docs/reST/ref/display.rst

    | :sl:`Initialize a window or screen for display`
    | :sg:`set_mode(size=(0, 0), flags=0, depth=0, display=0, vsync=0) -> Surface`

-   This function will create a display Surface.
+   This will create a window or display output and return a display Surface.
    The arguments passed in are requests for a display type.
 The actual created display will be the best possible match supported by the system.

    Note that calling this function implicitly initializes ``pygame.display``, if it was not initialized before.